Graceful Tool-Output Truncation: The PARTIAL Signal¶

 C --> G

-- Trailing-prose marker.
-A bottom-of-output
+- Trailing-prose marker: a bottom-of-output

 [PARTIAL]is the most ignored signal — the model reads the prefix as a complete document and the suffix as commentary (anthropics/claude-code#28783).
-Put the marker in a structurally distinct slot. - Security-critical reads.
-Guardrail files (CLAUDE.md, .cursorrules, policy configs) under PARTIAL semantics drop un-read rules silently.
+Put the marker in a structurally distinct slot. - Security-critical reads: guardrail files (CLAUDE.md, .cursorrules, policy configs) under PARTIAL semantics drop un-read rules silently.
 Fail-closed beats return-prefix here.

-- No continuation handle.
-PARTIAL without a cursor or offset is a polite hard error — recovery collapses back to retry-with-smaller-range (modelcontextprotocol#2211).
+- No continuation handle: PARTIAL without a cursor or offset is a polite hard error — recovery collapses back to retry-with-smaller-range (modelcontextprotocol#2211).

-- Downstream summarisation.
-A
+- Downstream summarization: a

 Example¶